PhuongFX/Potato/sfdsfsf.md

     return predicted_class, confidence
 ```

+## `Acknowledgments` 🙏

+* Kaggle dataset: 🌱 Potato Plant Diseases Data 🍂
+* TensorFlow and Keras libraries for deep learning
+* Matplotlib and Seaborn libraries for data visualization

+## `🙅‍♂️Disclaimer`

+> This project is licensed under AGPL-3.0 License and is for personal use only and should not be used for commercial purposes.
+The pre-trained model and may not always produce accurate results.

 ## `Get Involved!` 😌
-This project demonstrates the potential of deep learning and computer vision for potato diseases identification.
+This project demonstrates the potential of deep learning for potato diseases identification.
 The model achieves high accuracy and can be used as a starting point for further research and development in in precision agriculture.